-Shakespeare lived during a period of enormous religious upheaval known as the Reformation.
-For centuries Europe had been united under the religious leadership of the Pope, the head of the Roman Catholic Church.
-In the early 1500s, however, a new religious movement known as Protestantism broke with the Church.
-Unlike Catholics, who believed salvation was achievable through good works, Protestants believed salvation was only possible through true faith.
-The whole of Europe divided along religious lines, with most of northern Europe becoming Protestant while most of southern Europe remained Catholic.
-Henry VIII took England out of the Catholic Church in the 1530s, when Shakespeare’s father was a small boy.
-By the time Shakespeare was born, most of England was solidly Protestant, although many English people continued to practice Catholic worship in secret.
-Catholic radicals plotted to assassinate both Elizabeth I and James I, while the Catholic nations of Europe threatened to invade England in order to overturn Protestant rule.
-As a result, Catholics were feared and hated by many people in the Protestant majority.
+Shakespeare lived during a period of religious upheaval known as the Reformation.
+For centuries Europe had been united under the religious leadership of the Pope, head of the Roman Catholic Church.
+In the early 1500s, however, a new religious movement known as Protestantism broke within the Church.
+Whereas Catholics believed salvation was achievable through good works, Protestants believed salvation was only possible through true faith.
+Europe divided along religious lines, with most of northern Europe becoming Protestant while most of the south remained Catholic.
+In the 1530s, Henry VIII broke from Catholicism and founded the Church of England.
+Henry VIII’s daughter, who would rule as Queen Mary I from 1553 to 1558, violently restored Catholicism to England for a brief time.
+But in 1559, soon after her accession to the throne, Queen Elizabeth I reestablished the Anglican Church as the official religion of the land.
+By the time Shakespeare was born in 1564, Protestantism reigned.
+But Catholicism didn’t die in England.
+Catholics continued to worship in secret, and Catholic radicals, bolstered by the Pope’s excommunication of Elizabeth in 1570, felt justified in their pursuit to assassinate the queen.
+Catholics were feared and hated by many people in the Protestant majority.